elm-guides/elm-for-js/How to Read a Type Annotation.md

 point = {x = 3.2, y = 2.5}
 ```

-Usually you'll just use a specific record type.
-But it's also possible to write functions that work on records as long
+In most cases that's all you need to know about record types.
+But it's also possible to write functions that work on
-as they have the right fields, ignoring any other fields.
+records as long as they have the right fields, ignoring any other fields.

 ```elm
 planarDistance : {a | x : Float, y : Float} -> {b | x : Float, y : Float} -> Float